-The procedure for evaluating the thesis is detailed in § 6 of the programme regulations.
+The procedure for evaluating the thesis is detailed in § 5 of the EMLE Exam and Thesis Regulations.

 Before you start working on the thesis, please read thoroughly the Thesis Guidelines.
 This manual is full of essential information for writing the thesis, such as contents, structure, and submission rules.